NYPD Ordered to Stop Wrongful Marijuana Charges

 The Rockefeller Drug Law Reform Act of 2009 – Bringing Real Reform to the Draconian Rockefeller Drug Laws

-With these reforms, New York begins its shift away from the Rockefeller Drug Laws and the failed criminal justice model of drug policy they represent, and toward an approach to drug policy that emphasizes health and public safety.
+With these reforms, New York can begin its shift away from a failed criminal justice model of drug policy and toward an approach guided by health and public safety.